wdi-sf-fall/notes/week_05_project1_week/heroku/readme.md

 1. Did you __commit__ your most recent changes and push them to heroku?
 If you made any changes or installed any new modules, heroku will not know about it until you run ```git push heroku master```
 2. Is your `config.json` file is set up correctly?
 Make sure the NODE_ENV is set to 'production' and then check to see that the information from your DATABASE_URL variable match what is in the `config.json`
-3. We can't use the alias sqlize anymore, so when you run your migrations make sure to run `heroku run node_modules/.bin/sequelize SEQUELIZE_COMMAND`
+3. We can't use the alias sqlize anymore, so when you run your migrations make sure to run `heroku run node_modules/.bin/sequelize db:migrate` or `sequelize db:migrate`
 4. Did you accidentally forget to create config variables for your keys?
 Remember to add your keys using `heroku config:set VARIABLE_NAME=VALUE`
 5. Is there anything in your `.gitignore` file that heroku needs?

 ### Heroku best practices

-- Store your secret information in config variables (this includes the password to your database!)
+- Store your secret information in config variables (this includes the password to your database and secret keys!)
 	- To create a new config variable run this in terminal: `heroku config:set VARIABLE_NAME=VALUE --app YOUR_APPLICATION_NAME`
 	- To remove a variable name run in terminal: `heroku config: unset VARIABLE_NAME --app YOUR_APPLICATION_NAME`
 	- To see all of your config variables run `heroku config`
 	- To reference your heroku variable in your code use  `process.env.VARIABLE_NAME`